-Most of the olives are destined for use in oil, but some do make their way to tables in Portugal and further afield.
-Several companies offer day trips from Porto where you get to watch and participate in the experience, as well as enjoy the fruits of your labor!
+Most of the olives are destined for use in oil, but some do make their way to tables in Portugal and farther afield.
+Several companies offer day trips from Porto, where you get to watch and participate in the experience as well as enjoy the fruits of your labor.
 The harvest starts in December and is typically completed by February.

 Take an Incredible Road Trip

-The narrow, winding roads through the Douro Valley aren’t for the faint-hearted, but if you’re confident behind the wheel, it’s an absolutely spectacular drive.
-So much so, in fact, that the N222 between Peso de Régua and Pinhão was voted the best driving road in the world by rental company Avis in 2015!
+The narrow, winding roads through the Douro Valley aren’t for the faint-hearted, but if you’re confident behind the wheel, it’s a spectacular drive.
+In fact, the N222 between Peso de Régua and Pinhão was voted the best driving road in the world by rental company Avis in 2015.